NIA Funding Line Policy for FY 2023

 General Allocation

-NIA is reducing FY 2023 competing awards by 18% on average.
+NIA is now reducing FY 2023 competing awards by 16% on average; this is a 2% reduction in cuts, meaning a 2% increase in funds awarded in comparison with our previous funding policy.
 This average cut policy applies to all research project awards except R03s (small grants), R21s (exploratory/developmental awards) and R15s (Academic Research Enhancement Awards and the NIH Research Enhancement Awards program).
 These awards (R03, R21, R15) generally receive the study-section-recommended amount of support.
-The 18% cut remains an average.
-Individual awards may be reduced by more or less than that percentage.
+Additionally, all Early Stage Investigators (ESIs) and New Investigators (NIs) applications will not receive the reduction and will receive the study-section-recommended amount of support.

 Alzheimer’s Allocation